neogeny/TatSu/docs/syntax.rst

 ``~``
 ^^^^^
     The *cut* expression.
-Commit to the current option and prevent other options from being considered even if what follows fails to parse.
+Commit to the current active option and prevent other options from being considered even if what follows fails to parse.

     In this example, other options won't be considered if a parenthesis is parsed:

 .. code::